 I think Otto is a zombie movie; or, at least a movie within the movie stars zombies.
 Despite not being the film I expected, I can’t say watching was a complete disappointment.
 Of course, when it comes to movies, I’m extremely open-minded and don’t mind characters engaged in acts of homosexuality.
-Yes, you read that correctly: this film is about gay zombies.
+Read: gay zombie porn.

 2 1/2 stars out of 5